 Our Associate Artist Adelina Larsson will be at The Drill in September developing her research project Carmen et Error.

 As part of her research, Adelina is running a 2-day free workshop together with Andrew Morrish and Nate Gilkes which will focus on improvisation, experimenting with a range of movement and vocal scores tangential to the creative development of Carmen et Error.

 Participants should have a practice and interest in movement, vocal work and improvisation.
 Preferably attend both sessions

-If you are interest, please email an EOI and short Bio (!00 words) by 9th Sept
+If you are interested, please email an EOI and short Bio (100 words) by 30 Sept to email@example.com

-Should you have any question please email email@example.com
+Should you have any questions please email Adelina.

 Carmen et Error is a choreographic research and creative development of a new choreographed choral work which reprises Ovid’s tragic aetion – or origin story – of the diving bird, an unfinished episode in the Metamorphoses.
 The team of artists are Andrew Morrish (Performer), Amelia McQueen (Dancer), Nate Gilkes (Choral Director), Maria Lurighi (Vocal Ensemble Leader/Performer), Anthony Coxeter (Playwright), Fausto Brusamolino (Lighting designer), Sebastián Silva (Architect) and Adelina Larsson (Choreographer).